Last updated: 22 Feb 2018

-On the old road to Roskilde, Valby (Wikipedia) and its tingsted date back to the Middle Ages.
+On the old road to Roskilde, Valby dates back to the Middle Ages.
 Until 1901 it was part of Hvidovre, but with industrialisation and not least the development of Carlsberg it was drawn into Copenhagen.
 I’ve always liked the area – it feels more ‘normal’ than the regularly feted parts of Copenhagen, neither hip nor pretentious, almost like a northern English town in a no nonsense, let’s get on with it sort of way.
 There’s life about the place, plus a sprinkling of urban grit.

 Bedre Byggeskik supported developments built by byggeforeninger, of which there were seven in Valby, with members drawn from particular trades.
-Byggeforening translates as building society, but here they did the building as well as the financing.
-For more on the development of housing in Copenhagen up to the explosion of the suburbs see Plads til os alle: fra baggård til beton and accompanying video (Filmstriben).
+The literal translation of byggeforening is building society, but here they did the building as well as the financing.

 Stops on our walk included Lyset (1914), Valby Vænge (1919), Den Røde By/the red town and Den Hvide By/the white town, also known as Trekanten/the triangle (1920).
 Not visited on the day: Kløverbladet, Selveje and Venners Hjem.

 With re/development focused on the Carlsberg area on the border with Frederiksberg and the metro nowhere in evidence, the area is thankfully currently free of building sites.
 We’ll have to go back, although green areas for the beags within these residential areas are at a premium, with both Valby and Vigerslev parks, which we already know well, to be found on the edges of the district.